MartenSkogh/HPC/Assignments/Ass3/report.md

 ### Input

 The input to the program is a ASCII text file with three values on each line.
 Each value is to be seperated with a space character.
-Each value `x` has to be in the range `-10 > x > 10`, and the text format of each value has to be on the form `snn.nnn` where `s` is either a + or - sign, `n` is a decimal digit 0-9.
+Each value `x` has to be in the range `-10 > x > 10`, and the text format of each value has to be on the form `snn.nnn` where `s` is either a plus (+) or minus (-) sign, `n` is a decimal digit 0-9.
 No character can be left out, each value has to be six (6) characters long.

 Example input file containing 10 positions:
 ~~~